rdzhulai/drl-navigation/README.md

 - Reward function definition
 - Training and evaluation setup

-For detailed information on the robot model, please refer to section 4 of the article【3†source】.
+For detailed information on the robot model, please refer to section 4 of the article [Link to PDF](./article/article.pdf).

 ## Simulation and Training